 to find a John Foy office near you

-What Happens if You Fail to Report a Car Accident in Georgia?
+What Happens If You Fail to Report a Car Accident in Georgia?

-If your car accident met the legal criteria above and you did not call the police to report the accident, you could face criminal charges.
+If your car accident meets the legal criteria above and you did not report the accident, you could face criminal charges.